 With over 25 solo exhibitions and 70 group exhibitions, Rutstein has exhibited widely in museums, institutions and galleries including solo exhibitions at the California Museum of Art Thousand Oaks, Cornell University (NY), Exploratorium (CA), Philadelphia International Airport, Swarthmore College (PA) and Fleisher Art Memorial (PA).
 She is the recipient of numerous awards including a Percent for Art Commission with the City of Philadelphia, a Pew Fellowship in the Arts, an Independence Foundation Fellowship and a Pennsylvania Council on the Arts Grant.
 Rutstein’s work has been featured on NPR and in the Wall Street Journal, Huffington Post and Vice Magazine.
 Her work can be also be found in public collections including the Philadelphia Museum of Art, the Pennsylvania Academy of the Fine Arts Museum, Temple University, Johns Hopkins Hospital & Albert Einstein College of Medicine.

-Rutstein holds a BFA from Cornell University – graduating magna cum laude with abroad study in Rome – and an MFA from University of Pennsylvania.
-She has been a visiting artist at universities across the United States and conducted ship-to-shore outreach with science museums worldwide.
-Rutstein is represented by Bridgette Mayer Gallery in Philadelphia and by Zane Bennett Contemporary/Form & Concept in Santa Fe.
+Rutstein holds a BFA from Cornell University (with abroad study in Rome) and an MFA from University of Pennsylvania.
+She has been a visiting artist at museums and universities across the US and enjoys speaking about the intersection of art and science.